-Head Lice: From time-to-time, an epidemic of head lice breaks out in a school.
+Head Lice: From time-to-time, head lice may appear in school.
 If a teacher suspects lice, s/he will notify the administration in order to verify the case and the staff will do a general "as needed" check.
 The school staff will contact the parents of the confirmed cases in order for treatment to commence immediately.
 A note will go home to parents of students in the same wing (Elementary, Middle, or High) when there is a confirmed case of head lice.
-The student(s) may come back to school when s/he has a note from the Medical Center, or other medical professional.